Our Mission

 All choices must be reported transparently and reproducibly.

-The raw data are provided at the individual consumer level.
+The raw data are provided at the individual household level.

-All teams are required to estimate the average marginal effect (percentage points) of a one-standard deviation increase in the pro-sustainability attitude score on consumers’ organic purchase share in each country.
+All teams are required to estimate the average marginal effect (percentage points) of a one-standard deviation increase in consumers’ pro-sustainability attitudes on their organic purchase share for each of five countries.

 The precise functional form, statistical model, and estimation strategy are chosen by each team, subject to the constraints of the provided data.